Last Updated on September 2, 2023

 With the exceptions of US 64 and US 74, there are few NC roads that offer such diverse landscapes as this one.
 Sure, it is pretty busy and chaotic at times but we still appreciate having an interstate that can take us just about everywhere in the state.

-Whatever I-40 exits in North Carolina you decide to follow, we hope you can enjoy a bit of the journey before hopping off.
+Whatever exits on I-40 in North Carolina, you decide to follow, we hope you can enjoy a bit of the journey before hopping off.
+Also, be aware that there. area couple. of “Diverging Diamond interchanges” in NC!

 Do you have any favorite I-40 exits in North Carolina, beyond just the end of your journey?
 We’d love to know about them.